SeldonIO/seldonio.github.com/README.md

-# seldonio.github.com
+# Seldon Technical Docs
-These are the docs for Seldon hosted at docs.seldon.io
+These are the Seldon technical docs, hosted on Github Pages at http://docs.seldon.io

+Please feel free to submit pull requests if you find typos or have something to add.